 The only possible way to counter this is by regularly changing and distributing the encryption key.
 But, unfortunately, key management becomes a logistical nightmare.

 Also known as asymmetric encryption, this system employs both private and public keys.

-Every user has a private and public key which are distinct from each other but are mathematically linked.
+Every user has a private and public key that are distinct from each other but are mathematically linked.

 The sender uses the public key of the receiver to encrypt the message.
-This encrypted data can be decoded only by the user’s private key, which is a complete secret.
+This encrypted data can be decoded only by the user’s private key, a complete secret.

-Furthermore, it is impossible for a malevolent user to determine anyone else’s private key, even if they know the public key.
+Furthermore, an evil user can’t determine anyone else’s private key, even if they know the public key.

-The longer a private key is, the less susceptible the system is to fall prey to a brute force attack — however, significant computational power for the generation of strong private keys.
+The longer a private key is, the less susceptible the system is to fall prey to a brute force attack — however, significant computational power for generating strong private keys.

 One can digitally sign their content using their private key.
 This signature is then verified by their public key.
 Digital signatures help to determine the authenticity of documents and data.

 Neither system is perfect yet, but asymmetric encryption is generally regarded as the superior form.
 Though it requires more time and power, it does a great job protecting your data and privacy.

 Akshaya is a voracious reader, and a bit of a know-it-all.
 She is usually found with a book in hand and considers herself a connoisseur of all things nerdy.